Hyderabad Multi-Modal Transport System: Phase-II

 The Phase II was stalled for over a decade owing to lack of funds.
 The Union Government allocated ₹ 600 crore as part of the Union budget (2023-24) towards it for resumption of phase II works.
 Over time, the sanctioned cost has been escalated to ₹ 1,150 crores.

+On 9 June 2019 as part of the Phase II project the first stream between Tellapur and R. C. Puram with a distance of 6-kilometre was started and opened for the public.

+On 8 April 2023 13 MMTS services along with 2 other routes under the MMTS Phase II between Secunderabad Bolarum Medchal with a distance of 28-kilometre along with the extension from Falaknuma to Umdanagar with a distance of 12-kilometre was inaugurated by the Prime Minister Narendra Modi totalling to 90-kilometre and 44 stations under the MMTS project.